St Albans

 The village is famed for the Settlers Arms Inn, a beautifully preserved two-storey sandstone hotel dating to the 1840s that remains one of the most intact historic buildings in rural NSW, accessible by car via Wisemans Ferry Road or by boat along the Macdonald River.
 The remote and picturesque setting draws visitors seeking bushwalking, canoeing, and heritage tourism, while the small resident community values the valley's deep quiet and rural character.
 Getting to St Albans requires crossing the Hawkesbury River at Wisemans Ferry, adding to its sense of timeless isolation.

-St Albans falls under postcode 2775 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hornsby electorate.
+St Albans falls under postcode 2775 and is governed by the Hawkesbury Council (Local Government Area).
+For federal elections, residents vote in the electorate of Robertson, while state elections fall under the Hornsby electorate.

 Postcode